-You may not have to deal with a stadium full of screaming fans as the referee making a lot of the important calls in Baby’s development as she grows, but it’s still easy to worry about whether you made the right call now and then.
+You may not have to deal with a stadium full of screaming fans as the referee making a lot of the important calls in Baby’s development as they grow, but it’s still easy to worry about whether you made the right call now and then.
 You don’t have the chance to review tape to figure out whether your call on time to potty train was fair or foul, for example – all you have is Baby’s behavior since then to go off of.
-If she takes to potty training like a duckling takes to a pond, for example, you obviously made the right call.
-But if she is struggling with it, does that mean you called it wrong, or is it just part of the learning process as Baby grows?
+If they take to potty training like a duckling takes to a pond, for example, you obviously made the right call.
+But if they are struggling with it, does that mean you called it wrong, or is it just part of the learning process as Baby grows?

 What does “too early for potty training” mean?

-In most cases, “too early” for potty training mostly means that a toddler doesn’t have all the skills she needs to succeed as she learns how to master potty chair use.
-It’s definitely possible for toddlers to be potty trained before they’ve checked off every box in the “potty training readiness” checklist, but the more signs of readiness a tot is showing, the better her chances of a quick, easy, successful transition from potty-training to potty-trained she has.
+In most cases, “too early” for potty training mostly means that a toddler doesn’t have all the skills they need to succeed as they learn how to master potty chair use.
+It’s definitely possible for toddlers to be potty trained before they’ve checked off every box in the “potty training readiness” checklist, but the more signs of readiness a tot is showing, the better their chances of a quick, easy, successful transition from potty-training to potty-trained they have.